 Entering the United States / Arrival Information

-Enter U.S. within 30 days before program starting date on I-20
+Enter the U.S. within 30 days before the program starting date on I-20

 Use CUI I-20 when entering the U.S.

-DO NOT enter the United States with an I-20 issued by another school!
+DO NOT DO NOT enter the United States with an I-20 issued by another school!
 If it is the first time you have attended school in the U.S., your F1 visa stamp should bear the CUI name.
-If you have already obtained a visa with another school's name listed on it, please contact PDSO by email at email@example.com or by phone at (949) 214-3473.
+If you have already obtained a visa with another school's name listed on it, please contact [email protected] or by phone at (949) 214-3471.

 Procedures at the Port of Entry